okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 `grant_type=client_credentials` is a form value that tells Okta the grant type we're requesting.
 More on this in a second.

-If you actually run this command - go ahead! - you're going to get an `invalid scope` error.
+If you run this command - go ahead! - you're going to get an `invalid scope` error.

 ```bash
 HTTP/1.1 400 Bad Request